 Think about what you'd like to achieve in this course and jot down a few notes.
 Show up to class on Thursday ready to summarise and discuss your thoughts.
-Think about including: a list of topics you'd like to cover; how you'd like to be evaluated; how this fits into your education; how many credits you want (remember: oen credit is about an average of 3hrs/wk work over a semester); what you might want to get stuck into first.
-This is just to start the conversation-you won't be committed to following the path you identify, nor are you guaranteed that I'll approve what you suggest.
-Of course, you're very welcome to chat with me in the meantime to help refine your ideas.
+Think about including: a list of topics you'd like to cover; how you'd like to be evaluated; how this fits into your education; how many credits you want (remember: one credit is about an average of 3hrs/wk work over a semester); and what you might want to get stuck into first.
+This is just to start the conversation-you won't be committed to following the path you identify, nor are you guaranteed that we'll approve what you suggest.
+Of course, you're very welcome to chat with us in the meantime to help refine your ideas.

-Also, make sure you have access to a machine with R and ggplot2 (if you have sufficient privileges then inputting install.packages("ggplot2") to R once should make it available; to use it you'll need to type library(ggplot2) at the start of each session).
+Also, make sure you have access to a machine with R and ggplot2.
+If you have sufficient privileges then inputting install.packages("ggplot2") to R once should make it available.
+To use it type library(ggplot2) at the start of each session.